A Glimpse into the Immigration and Refugee Board

 The headquarters of the IRB are in Ottawa, and it has three regional offices: an Eastern office in Montreal, a Central office in Toronto and Etobicoke, and a Western office in Vancouver.
 IRB reports to Parliament through the Minister of Immigration, Refugees and Citizenship Canada (IRCC), but it is independent from IRCC.

-This article will provide you with a general overview IRB by introducing the mandate of the four divisions of the IRB and some resources on the IRB website.
+This article will provide you with a general overview of the IRB by introducing the mandate of the four divisions of the IRB and some resources on the IRB website.

 1. IRB Divisions